(This article was reprinted Salon, November 10, 2014.)

 The conduct of life and the wisdom of the heart are based upon time; in the last quartets of Beethoven, the last words and works of ‘old men’ like Sophocles and Russell and Shaw, we see glimpses of a maturity and substance, an experience and understanding, a grace and a humanity, that isn’t present in children or in teenagers.
 They attained it because they lived long; because they had time to experience and develop and reflect; time that we might all have.
 Imagine such individuals—a Benjamin Franklin, a Lincoln, a Newton, a Shakespeare, a Goethe, an Einstein— enriching our world not for a few decades but for centuries.
 Imagine a world made of such individuals.
 It would truly be what Arthur C. Clarke called “Childhood’s End”—the beginning of the adulthood of humanity.[v]

 As for the charge that creating infinitely long life spans tamper with nature, remember that something is not good or bad because it’s natural.
 Some natural things are bad and some are good; some artificial things are bad and some are good.
 (Assuming we can even make an intelligible distinction between the natural and the unnatural.)
 As for the charge that long lives undermine humanity, the key is to be humane, and merely being human does not guarantee that you are humane.
 As for the claim that death is natural, again, that does not make it good.
-Moreover it was natural to die before the age of thirty for most of human history, so we live unnaturally long lives now by comparison.
+Moreover, it was natural to die before the age of thirty for most of human history, so we live unnaturally long lives now by comparison.
 And few people complain about this.
 But even if death is natural, so too is the desire for immortality.
-Yes people had to accept death when it was inevitable, but now such acceptance impede progress in eradicating death.
+Yes, people had to accept death when it was inevitable, but now such acceptance impedes progress in eradicating death.
 Death should be optional.

-Additionally there are important reasons to be suspicious about the anti-immortality arguments—many are made by those who profit from death.
-For example if a church sells immortality its business model is threatened by a competitor offering the real thing.
+Additionally, there are important reasons to be suspicious about the anti-immortality arguments—many are made by those who profit from death.
+For example, if a church sells immortality its business model is threatened by a competitor offering the real thing.
 Persons no longer need to join an institution if its promise of immortality is actually delivered elsewhere for a comparable cost.
 Anti-technology arguments may be motivated by self-interest and, as we all know, most people hesitate to believe anything that is inconsistent with how they make money.
 Just look at the historical opposition to the rise of modern science and the accompanying real miracles it brought.
-Or to tobacco companies opposition to the evidence linking smoking with cancer, or to the oil companies opposition to the evidence linking burning fossil fuels with global climate change.
+Or to tobacco companies opposed to the evidence linking smoking with cancer, or to the oil companies opposed to the evidence linking burning fossil fuels with global climate change.